rroethof/roethof.net/content/partner/index.md

 * Collaborative projects focused on Linux and FOSS.
 * Opportunities to highlight innovative open-source solutions.

-If you are interested in exploring a partnership, please reach out to us with details about your company, your product or service, and your partnership proposal.
+If you are interested in exploring a partnership, please reach out to us with details about your company, your product or service and your partnership proposal.
 We are eager to discuss opportunities that are a good fit for both parties.

 <!-- ## Shipping Address for Review Units (Please Verify Before Sending):